Mishalzeera/goat-and-daisy-antiques/PROCESS_NOTES.md

 function is defined outside the function, that target is the process that is kept apart from the main thread flow of the program.

+Later on, realising that without taking the item out of the customers session cookie, multiple purchases might happen of the same item.
+A settings config variable CUSTOMER_SESSION_EXPIRY was created, with a integer defining how many seconds.
+The variable was then used in the add to cart view, both to set the timer for the "is_available" attribute of the reserved shop item as well as the general expiry date of the users session.